gbernard-online/experiment-terraform/notebook/practice2.md

 ╷
 │ Error: Missing required provider
 │
-│ This configuration requires provider registry.terraform.io/hashicorp/null, but that provider isn’t available.
-You may │ be able to install it automatically by running:
+│ This configuration requires provider registry.terraform.io/hashicorp/null, but that provider isn't available.
+│ You may be able to install it automatically by running:
 │   terraform init
 ╵